slerman12/Help-me/2-Opposing-views.md

 Niaz, perhaps an "opposing view," though someone I really like, was my other Principle Investigator next to Chenliang.
 Oh but to be clear, I was still in Chenliang's lab and reporting to that lab as well every week.
 I was doing extreme amounts of work for both, the latter of which I haven't started describing yet.

-For Niaz's group, I did a lot of programming, data generation and pipeline-optimizing; idea invention and schematic designing; all of the model building and experiment running; and grant-idea-providing-and-writing-and-diagram-designing work.
+For Niaz's group, I did a lot of programming, data generation and pipeline-optimizing; idea invention and schematic designing; grant-idea-providing-and-writing-and-diagram-designing; and all of the model building and experiment running.

 In Chenliang's group, I was still trying to do my own research, which was pretty heavily bottlenecked.
 That's part of why I stayed up days and nights then, too, practicing every discipline imaginable — from Transcendental Meditation to yoga to freezing cold ice baths — to achieve the [full scope](https://github.com/AGI-init/UnifiedML-legacy) of what I wanted to do for [both](https://github.com/AGI-init/XRDs).